 Lighting makes a huge difference when capturing imagery but first and foremost it is important to know your style.
 My style is true to color so moody shadows are what I tend to turn from as I reach for bright and vibrant it’s important that my lighting supports that end goal no matter the lighting situation outside.
-Some people love to photograph on cloudy days, although I have had some success I find I love sunny days and can photograph clients no matter the time of day!
-Yes even at high noon , and find I love the vibrancy and lush color that gives my subject.
-The gray clouds make me have to work harder for the color I love in imagery.
+Some people love to photograph on cloudy days, and although I have had some success I find I love sunny days and can photograph clients no matter the time of day!
+Yes even at high noon, and find I love the vibrancy and lush color that gives my subject.
+The gray clouds make me have to work harder for the color I love in the imagery.

-Knowing what tools to use for each situation is helpful and so I am giving you insight on what I use for lighting in each situation that makes me a confident photographer in all lighting situations.
+Knowing what tools to use for each situation is helpful and so I am giving you insight into what I use for lighting in each situation that makes me a confident photographer in all lighting situations.

 Lighting Used to Shoot in Studio With a Person

-Constant lighting, is my lighting of choice as I use the natural lighting approach and it’s easier to adjust my camera as well as quicker.
-You can use speed lighting in indoor situations and on high end fashion shoots that are a flash capture.
+Constant lighting is my lighting of choice as I use the natural lighting approach and it’s easier to adjust my camera as well as quicker.
+You can use speed lighting in indoor situations and on high-end fashion shoots that are a flash capture.
 As always, you want your subject to be facing the light source and using your reflectors and constant lighting to fill in the shadows behind the subject.

 LINKS TO CAMERAS I LOVE